 You’ve written a book?
 Congrats!
 You want me to read it?
 First—thanks, I’m flattered.
 Second, I’m probably game*—if there’s a date you want it done by?
 Well . . . we’ll see what we can work out.
 Otherwise, it’s FIFO.
-I prefer Kindle-friendly books, but can handle ePub, and if you ask nicely, I might read a PDF.
+I prefer Kindle-friendly books (well, I prefer hardcopy, but I know that’s a lot to ask, so—Kindle-friendly), but can handle ePub.
+If you ask nicely, I might read a PDF (I don’t like the way they look on my e-Readers and have to spend time resizing every page so it doesn’t hurt my eyes—that’s time I’d rather spend reading).
 I’d very much appreciate it if you’d send a cover image with your book.

 If you’re an agent, a publicist, a publisher and you want me to consider someone’s book—same rules.